Honda vs. Hyundai – Which Car Brand Is Better?

 Small Cars

 In the small cars class, we actually have a clear winner.
 Here, the Honda Civic easily comes on top with its quality cabin, engaging road manners, and excellent fuel economy.
-It’s true that Hyundai’s small cars, such as the Accent or the Elantra, have lower starting prices than the Civic, but they just can’t compete when it comes to performance.
+It’s true that Hyundai’s small cars, such as the wonderful Elantra, have lower starting prices than the Civic, but they just can’t compete when it comes to performance.

 Hybrid and Electric Cars